Pennsylvania Court Records

 Step 1.
 Identify the County where the license was issued

-Unlike some states, a central state office doesn't maintain marriage records in Pennsylvania.
-Instead, they're stored at whichever local county office issued the marriage license.
-Records remain in the county where the marriage license was obtained, even if the marriage occured in a different county.
+Unlike some states, a central state office doesn’t maintain marriage records in Pennsylvania.
+Instead, they’re stored at whichever local county office issued the marriage license.
+The county clerk is responsible for recording, processing, and maintaining these vital records in the relevant town or county.
+Sometimes, the town or city clerk's office may also record and provide access to marriage bonds, licenses, and returns.
+Records remain in the county where the marriage license was obtained, even if the marriage occurred in a different county.
 Depending on the county and age of the record, some records may be maintained by the Register of Wills or stored in the county archives.

 Step 2.
 Collect information about the marriage

 To obtain marriage records in Pennsylvania, you must provide the court clerk with details about the event.
-Some information that can assist with a search includes the name of the parties (at the time of the marriage), the officiant's name, and the marriage date.
+Some information that can assist with a search includes the parties' names (at the time of the marriage), the officiant’s name, and the marriage date.

 Step 3.
 Submit an Application

 Submit a request to the appropriate record custodian, including all the collection information.
-To obtain copies of a record, you'll need to pay a fee depending on the record type.
+You’ll need to pay a fee depending on the record type to obtain copies of a record.
 For instance, in Philadelphia, residents pay $25 for each copy of a certified record and $50 for an exemplified copy.
 Requests submitted via mail cost an additional $15 (research fee).

 How to Get a Marriage License in Pennsylvania